bouquinisteapp/bouquinisteapp/index.md

 ## Hello, EIT Digital Team!

-This is out starter website, which we will be using throughout the project.
+This is out starter website, which we will be using throughout the project to communicate the parts of our code, which are public or already released.

+- The Bouquiniste App team